Must/Should/Want method

 tasks, your Want

 tasks, and finally tasks to work on some later time at the bottom.
+Tasks in each section are sorted first by their assigned priority, then by their age.

 The task with the highest urgency will be highlighted in bold in the list as the next task to work on.
 This can be disabled in the settings.